-- It is relatively safe for anyone, regardless of age.
+- Relatively safe for anyone, regardless of age.

-- It is easier to learn than other power development exercises such as Olympic lifts, therefore saving training time.
+- Easier to learn than other power development exercises such as Olympic lifts, therefore saving training time.

-- It can be used both to develop power, but also power endurance as a form of conditioning.
+- Used both to develop power, but also power endurance as a form of conditioning.

 - It is loads of fun!